stephaniekyyip/smartLight/README.md

 ## Software Design
 <img src = "https://github.com/stephaniekyyip/stephaniekyyip.github.io/blob/master/img/projects/smartLight/smartLightGUI.png?raw=true" width= 400px></img>

-I used an Apache web server on the Raspberry Pi, HTML for the user interface, PHP to handle the HTML form input and call the appropriate Python scripts, and Python to control the LED (turn on/off, adjust brightness).
+I used an Apache web server on the Raspberry Pi, PHP to handle the HTML form input and call the appropriate Python scripts, and Python to control the LED (turn on/off, adjust brightness).

 ## How the Smart Light Works
 - User uses their device to connect to the Raspberry Pi via its IP address